ampproject/amphtml/extensions/amp-script/amp-script.md

 If you don't publish signed exchanges, `max-age` does nothing.

 **nodom (optional)**
-The `nodom` attributes optimizes `<amp-script>` for use as a data-layer rather than as a UI layer.
+The `nodom` attribute optimizes `<amp-script>` for use as a data-layer rather than as a UI layer.
 It removes the ability for the `<amp-script>` to make DOM modifications, in favor of a signficantly smaller bundle size and therefore better performance.
 It also automatically hides the `<amp-script>`, so you may omit the height and width attributes.

 **common attributes**